AdeaDaphne/Mech_NPS/README.md

 # Mech_NPS
-Mechanical Engineering 105 Numerical Problem Solving algorithms from Colorado State University This collection of algorithmns were written in my 3rd year Numerical Methods class.
-All algorithmns were written in matlab.
+Mechanical Engineering 105 Numerical Problem Solving algorithms from Colorado State University, this collection of algorithmns were written in my Numerical Methods class in spring of 2023.
+All algorithmns in this section were written in matlab.